cosmos/ibc/docs/IBC_TERMINOLOGY.md

 A *consensus* algorithm is the protocol used by the set of processes operating a distributed ledger to come to agreement on the same state, generally under the presence of a bounded number of Byzantine faults.

+### Consensus State

+The *consensus state*, or the *root-of-trust*, is the set of information about the state of a consensus algorithm required to verify proofs about the output of that consensus algorithm (e.g. accumulator roots in signed headers).

+### Header

+A *header* is an update to the consensus state of a particular blockchain that can be verified in a well-defined fashion by a "light client" algorithm defined for that particular consensus algorithm.

 ### Handler

 An IBC *handler* is the module or subcomponent within the state machine of a ledger responsible for implementing the IBC specification by "handling" datagrams, performing the appropriate checks, proof verifications, and/or storage alterations, and routing valid packets to other parts of the state machine, as defined by the application-layer semantics.